-Fire, Smoke and Burglar Alarms
+Drainage Drainage covers etc were not lifted.
+Neither drains nor drainage systems were tested.
+Drainage is connected to the main sewer.
+Fire, Smoke and Burglar Alarms Visually inspected.

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
 There are smoke detectors fitted within the property.

-There is a security alarm system installed.

-Any Additional Limits to Inspection

-Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
+Any Additional Limits to Inspection Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns, you should engage a qualified asbestos surveyor.
 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.
+Concealed areas beneath and around sanitary fittings were not visible.
+Due to the presence of water, there is an inherent risk of leakage and resultant damage to concealed areas which may only become apparent when the building fabric is opened up for examination.
+The inspection is not a fire or life safety risk assessment and should not be relied on as a risk assessment inspection.
+Further advice should be sought if a specific risk assessment of the property and building that it forms part of is required.
+Where repairs are required at height compliance with Health and Safety legislation often requires the use of scaffolding which can significantly impact on the cost of repair.
+Pricing repairs is outwith the remit of this report but it would be prudent to consider costs and budgeting before offering.
+The various trades can advise further.

-The property was occupied, fully furnished and all floors were covered.
-Consequently, my inspection of the flooring and other elements was restricted.
+The property was unoccupied, unfurnished and floors were covered.

+Floor coverings have not been moved.
+These restricted my inspection of flooring.